kelseyjo959/aws-solutions-architect/EC2/README.md

 * **SPOT**
   * only feasible for apps that require only low compute prices
   * for users with urgent computing needs for large amounts of additional capacity
   * **price bidding** available for when there is extra capacity.
-When that capacity is lost, an instance can potentiall by shut down in a matter of minutes
+When that capacity is lost, an instance can potential by shut down in a matter of minutes
   * **best for apps with flexible start and end times**
   * if Spot instance terminated by AWS, will not be charged for partial hour
     * if instance is terminated by user, will be charged for **any hour in which the instance ran**
+  * SPOT can be interrupted in the event that there are not enough EC2 Instances to meed demand
 * **DEDICATED HOSTS**
   * useful for regulatory requirements that may not support multi-tenant virtualization
   * good for licensing which does not support multi-tenancy or cloud  deployments